browniefed/react-native-animation-book/api/DECAY.md

 })
 ```

-What does it look like in a real life example.
+What does it look like in a real life example?
 Well thanks to Brent Vatne you can check out some real life code here [https://github.com/brentvatne/react-native-animated-demo-tinder/blob/master/index.ios.js#L47](https://github.com/brentvatne/react-native-animated-demo-tinder/blob/master/index.ios.js#L47).

 ```
     this._panResponder = PanResponder.create({